curiouspengu/dolphSol-Macro-Plus/README.md

  - Reconnecting upon disconnect
  - Setting for the VIP gamepass to compensate for the increased WalkSpeed
  - Settings importing, useful for updates

+This "Plus" version (so far) includes
+ - Aura Recordings

  Discord Server: https://discord.gg/DYUqwJchuV